syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 ### Logarithmic

-Logarithmic Trendline can be rendered by setting the *Type* as Logarithmic.
+Logarithmic trendline can be rendered by setting the type to **Logarithmic**.

 {% highlight cshtml %}